emharsha1812/emharsha1812.github.io/_papers2code/attention-is-all-you-need.md

 ---

 Hi there!
 This is a complete PyTorch implementation of the Transformer architecture from scratch, inspired by the seminal paper "Attention Is All You Need" by Vaswani et al. (2017).
-The implementation includes all components of the Transformer model, such as multi-head attention, positional encoding, and feed-forward networks.
+The implementation includes all components of the Transformer model, such as multi-head attention, positional encoding, and feed-forward network

-Git
+Github Repository (Star if for future updates) - Github]